Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 ## Key concepts

-### EventGridClient
+### EventGridPublisherClient

-`EventGridClient` is used sending events to an Event Grid Topic or an Event Grid Domain.
+`EventGridPublisherClient` is used sending events to an Event Grid Topic or an Event Grid Domain.

 ### Event Schemas

 Event Grid supports multiple schemas for encoding events.
 When a Custom Topic or Domain is created, you specify the schema that will be used when publishing events.
 While you may configure your topic to use a _custom schema_ it is more common to use the already defined _Event Grid schema_ or _CloudEvents 1.0 schema_.
 [CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
-Regardless of what schmea your topic or domain is configured to use, `EventGridClient` will be used to publish events to it.
+Regardless of what schmea your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
 However, you must use the correct method for publishing:

 | Schema       | Publishing Method     |
 | ------------ | --------------------- |